-The Carl’s Place projector screen kit is made from PVC and vinyl and has even been treated with a mildew resistant coating.
-That means it is relatively weather resistant and it’s fine to leave it set-up over a few days in the summer.
+The Carl’s Place projector screen kit is made from PVC and vinyl and has even been treated with a mildew-resistant coating.
+That means it is relatively weather-resistant and it’s fine to leave it set up over a few days in the summer.

 I appreciate that you don’t always have the time to collapse down and pack away your screen at the end of the movie night, but I would still recommend doing so.
 I want to take the very best care of my equipment, especially when it runs into the hundreds of dollars as an investment.

 When you take the screen element down, if it’s been left out overnight then it could have dampness on it.
-Always wipe this and dry it clean before you store it away, as if you don’t then there’s every chance that mildew or mold could develop.
+Always wipe this and dry it clean before you store it away as if you don’t then there’s every chance that mildew or mold could develop.

-If you do decide to leave it out, then you might experience bird mess being left on it.
+If you do decide to leave it out, then you might experience a bird mess being left on it.
 The polymer surface means you can wipe it clean easily, or even hose it down.

-One aspect I have not tested, but I imagine could be an issue would be the cords that I recommend you use to tether the frame and screen to the ground with.
+One aspect I have not tested, but I imagine could be an issue would be the cords that I recommend you use to tether the frame and screen to the ground.
 They probably aren’t going to be as weather-resistant as the actual PVC and vinyl, and chances they could fray and become damaged if exposed to sun and wet rainy weather.

 Another thing to consider is the wind.
 If you leave your Carl’s projector screen up, you don’t know how a gust of strong wind could affect it.
 Whilst it’s tethered and secured to the ground, very strong winds could damage it, so another reason there to take it down after use.

-So short-term if you are a little lazy then yes, you can leave it out in the wet and sun, but on a longer-term basis I would definitely pack it away for your next outdoor movie night.
+So short-term if you are a little lazy then yes, you can leave it out in the wet and sun, but on a longer-term basis, I would definitely pack it away for your next outdoor movie night.
 My advice is to always store it away after every use though.
 But that’s just me!